unamaria/ih-selection/README.md

 Check each exercise README for more information.

+## Auction site

+Ruby on Rails app where users can submit products to sell and other users can bid on them.

 ## Capital quiz

 Command line game in Node that quizzes on world capitals.